 Suzuki Collision And Comprehensive Claim Costs

 In Ontario, it is required by law to have standard coverage to drive a car.
 The decision to add optional coverage such as Collision and Comprehensive would depend on many reasons.
-The value of the car, parking area and location etc. are some of the reasons.
+The value of the car, parking area, location, etc. are some of the reasons.
 There are no new Suzuki cars sold in the dealer lots as the sales in Canadian markets stopped in 2014 after 30 years.
 So, most of the Suzuki cars available are not new in the market and there is not much data to support claim costs.
-For an older Suzuki car, it really may not be worth to have comprehensive coverage as the depreciation value is high.
+For an older Suzuki car, it really may not be worth having comprehensive coverage as the depreciation value is high.

 Leave A Comment